Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

-We evaluate the relevance of the WTGA in setting local EIS by regressing $\langle{\rm EIS}\rangle_{\rm region}$ in the SEP, NEP, and SEA, to near-surface temperature maps in four GCMs.
-This allows us, for the first time, to understand controls of EIS on local scales.
-We target regions that are most important in setting low cloud feedbacks, with climatologically high EIS and extensive low cloud decks (SI~Fig.~\ref{SIfig1}).
+We evaluate the relevance of the tropical gravity waves in setting local EIS by regressing $\langle{\rm EIS}\rangle_{\rm region}$ in the SEP, NEP, and SEA, to near-surface temperature maps in four GCMs.
+This allows us, for the first time, to quantify controls of EIS on local scales.
+We target regions that are most important in setting low cloud feedbacks, with climatologically high EIS and extensive low cloud decks (see SI~Fig.~S2 for the EIS climatology).
 Fig.~\ref{2}A-C shows the sensitivity of $\langle{\rm EIS}\rangle$ averaged over boxes (indicated in red) in the SEP, NEP, and SEA to surface temperature.
 Focusing on regions of climatological low cloud decks results in a more complex spatial dependence than the global sensitivity map (Fig.~\ref{1}A). \cite{Ding25} found no significant connection between the climatological subtropical highs west of stratocumulus regions and EIS, but our sensitivity maps suggest that multiple regions in the extratopics influence $\langle{\rm EIS}\rangle$.
-Models broadly agree on this spatial sensitivity.
+Models agree on key regions and magnitudes of this spatial sensitivity (see hatching).
+The sensitivity maps confirm previous findings that remote temperature anomalies can control subtropical $\langle{\rm EIS}\rangle$ \citep[e.g.,][]{Mauritsen16, Zhou17, Dong19} and quantify the spatial pattern of these controls.